mosip/documentation/docs/Registration-Client-Developer-Documentation.md

 It doesn't detail about each methods level information since that are covered in Javadoc of each component.

-## Functionality Vs Technical Component mapping:
+## Functionality Vs technical component mapping

 |**Functionality:**| Login with UserName and Password/ OTP/ BIO  |
 |:------:|-----|